 Trent residences aren’t just buildings.
-They are supportive environments for you to learn, connect and grow.
-They are colleges; complete living and learning environments with classrooms, faculty offices, student services, dining halls and lounges.
+They are supportive environments where you can learn, connect and grow.
+At the Peterborough campus they are colleges – complete living and learning environments with classrooms, faculty offices, student services, dining halls and lounges.

-Trent is structured on the college system, which means that every student belongs to a college within the broader university community.
-And, like each student, each college has its own unique personality, so you’ll want to spend some time deciding which college is likely to be the best fit for you.
+Trent Peterborough is structured on the college system, which means that every student belongs to a college within the broader university community.
+Like each student, each college has its own unique personality, so you’ll want to spend some time deciding which college is likely to be the best fit for you.

 Residence life is about more than where you live – it is where you will find a community.
 With a senior student mentor to guide you, you will have the chance to participate in exciting programming that builds on what you’re learning inside the classroom while getting to know students from different programs.
-Check out residence life at Trent.
+Read more about residence life at Trent.

-The Trent Central Student Association provides all full-time undergraduate students with a 13-month transit pass – your TrentU Card – that allows you access to either Peterborough or Durham public transit.
+The Trent Central Student Association provides all full-time undergraduate students with a 12-month transit pass – your TrentU Card – that allows you access to either Peterborough or Durham public transit.

-Wellness in mind, body, and spirit is important to your success at university.
-The Student Wellness Centre is staffed by trained service providers (family physicians, personal counsellors, registered nurses, psychologists, psychiatrists, and wellness educators).
-Below are some of the services available to you through the centre.
+Wellness in mind, body and spirit is important to your success at university.
+The Student Wellness Centre is staffed by trained service providers (family physicians, personal counsellors, registered nurses, psychologists, psychiatrists and wellness educators).
+This section lists some of the services available to you through the centre.